 - You received offensive or threatening email or voicemail - Do not delete the offensive message as it can be used as evidence.

-- You suspect someone knows or is using your BC password or PIN - Report the compromise immediately with any substantiating evidence.
+- You suspect someone knows or is using your BC password - Report the compromise immediately with any substantiating evidence.
 Change your password immediately.
-Learn how to change your password
+Learn how to change your BC password.

 - You are aware of software copyright violations at Boston College.